AxonFramework/cdi/README.md

 You can define aggregate roots by placing a simple annotation `org.axonframework.cdi.stereotype.Aggregate` on your class.
 It will be automatically collected by the CDI container and registered (don't forget the `beans.xml`).

+## Examples
+Please have a look at the examples in the [examples](/examples) folder.

+### Java EE
+The [Java EE](/examples/javaee) example demonstrates the usage inside any Java EE 7+ compatible application server much as Paraya or WildFly.
+The example is a generic Maven web application you should be able to build on any IDE, generate a Java EE 7 war and deploy to your favorite application server.
+We have so far tested against Payara.

 ## Advanced Usage

 ### Usage of JPA Event Store

-If you want to use the JPA based event store inside of a container (e.g. JBoss or WildFly), you have to configure the following facilities:
+If you want to use the JPA based event store inside of a container (e.g. Payara or WildFly), you have to configure the following facilities:

   *  EntityManagerProvider
   *  TransactionManager